sunny-mittal/geth-hardhat-react-starter/README.md

 # Starter project for writing smart contracts

 #### **Important**: These instructions are for a private ethereum network and is not set up to be secure!
 It's for learning/testing smart contracts.
+The instructions are also mainly written for me with my machine setup in mind (specifically using iTerm with zsh) so commands may need to be augmented if you have a different setup.

 ### Prerequisites